-- Assign senior leadership/board members oversight for human rights and safeguarding. - Where possible, appoint two senior managers to be accountable for: - the implementation of the human rights policy and procedures. - the implementation of the safeguarding policy and procedures.
+- Assign senior leadership/board members oversight for human rights and safeguarding. - Where possible, appoint two senior managers to be accountable for: - the implementation of the human rights policy and procedures. - the implementation of the safeguarding policy and procedures. - Designate a day-to-day human rights lead with responsibility for implementing the organisation's human rights policy and procedures and reporting regularly to senior management.

-Involving senior leadership/board members and senior managers will help to embed human rights and safeguarding within the organisation's governance structure.

-- Designate a day-to-day human rights lead with responsibility for implementing the organisation's human rights policy and procedures and reporting regularly to senior management.
 Depending on the size of the organisation, the human rights lead should work with a cross-organisational Human Rights Team to provide direction, leadership and support for how human rights issues are managed, prioritised and resourced in the organisation; for monitoring and reviewing human rights implementation; and leading the decision-making process where there are specific human rights concerns.
 This would create an organisation-wide resource for all relevant functional areas (e.g. Procurement, Legal, Human Resources, Licensing, Security, Workplace Health and Safety, Sponsorship, Staff) and those most closely linked to the event's human rights risks. - Designate a Safeguarding Officer to play the lead role in the organisation's implementation of safeguarding measures.
-This role should work with a cross-organisational Safeguarding Group, that provides direction, leadership, and support for how safeguarding is managed, prioritised, and resourced in the organisation; monitors and reviews the implementation of safeguarding across the organisation; and leads the decision-making process where there are specific safeguarding concerns, including reviewing learning.
+This role should work with a crossorganisational Safeguarding Group, that provides direction, leadership, and support for how safeguarding is managed, prioritised, and resourced in the organisation; monitors and reviews the implementation of safeguarding across the organisation; and leads the decision-making process where there are specific safeguarding concerns, including reviewing learning.
 This would create an organisation-wide resource for all relevant functional areas (e.g. Procurement, Legal, Human Resources, Licensing, Security, Workplace Health and Safety, Sponsorship, Staff) and those most closely linked to the event's safeguarding risks.
 This role would be responsible for enabling everyone to report concerns, whether they are unsure if abuse has actually taken place or not, through the creation and implementation of a process by which concerns should be reported and cases managed.
-It is best practice to also identify a Deputy Safeguarding Officer and ensure there are clear processes in place, should the designated Safeguarding Officer be unavailable for any reason.

-• Although there are specific roles and responsibilities, all Functional Areas (FAs) and individual staff members should play their part in implementing the human rights and safeguarding policy commitments.
+Although there are specific roles and responsibilities, all Functional Areas (FAs) and individual staff members should play their part in implementing the human rights and safeguarding policy commitments.
 For example, FAs should reinforce the terms of the organisation's policy commitments with stakeholders, escalate serious incidents, and report on the FA's human rights performance.
-All staff members within FAs should undertake human rights and safeguarding training appropriate to their role and should receive safeguarding briefings specific to the event.